SaschaZeGerman/loginbuddy/README.md

 - implement provider id_token validation
 - return base64 encoded content of id_token payload
 - create JWT by loginbuddy to return content back to application
-- use SSL only.
-Redirect http traffic to https
 - logging
 - other stuff ...